Yelling AND NAGGING...

 I'm taking the risk here, not you.

-Enroll in my course, work through the lessons, and if you don’t like it, if it doesn't change the way you do motherhood, then just email me within 14 days of purchase.
+Enroll in my course, put in the work, and if you don't like it, if it doesn't change the way you do motherhood, then just email me within 14 days of purchase.
 Because taking action is required to see the change in your life, I ask that you work through at least 30% of the course before requesting a refund.

 I’m taking a risk by doing this.